Worldpay/hybris/sap-commerce-composable/worldpay-sap-composable/README.md

 Run the command `./install.sh` to do a clean install and run the example-storefront

-### Installing Spartacus
+### Installing Composable storefront

-- Install `@worldpay2020/sap-composable` to your Spartacus project - final name pending
+- Install `@worldpay2020/sap-composable` to your Composable project - final name pending

     - #### Using npm
     ```bash